psemdel/py-trading-bot/docs/strategies.md

 - priority: figure to rank the strategies by priority.
 Lower figure has higher priority.
 Concretely, if the report calculated lead to the performance of 2 orders but you have money for only one, it will define which one to execute.
 - target_order_size: which order size in the base currency should be performed.
 For instance 1000, with base currency EUR, will perform order of 1000 euros
 - minimum_order_size: if the target_order_size cannot be reached (not enough money), what is minimum size of the trade which should lead to a trade execution
-- maximum_money_engaged: maximum total money that can be engaged in this strategy.
+- maximum_money_engaged: maximum total money that can be engaged in this strategy / stock exchange.
 To avoid having all the money invested in one strategy.
 - sl_threshold: stop loss threshold for orders performed with this strategy
 - daily_sl_threshold: daily stop loss threshold for orders performed with this strategy
+- option_share_per: percentage of the order that should be performed with options instead of stocks
+- option_min_days_distance: minimum time in day between now and option expiration
+- option_max_strike_distance_per: maximum difference between present stock price and option strike price

 ## Algorithm introduction
 Fundamentally the bot differentiate two types of strategies: